Guidelines for Contributors:

 Hyphenation: Do not use automatic hyphenation.
 Do not hyphenate end-of-line words unless they are normally hyphenated.

-Borrowers and Lenders: The Journal of Shakespeare and Appropriation is supported by the University of Georgia English Department, the Willson Center for Humanities and Arts, University of Georgia, the President's Venture Fund of the University of Georgia, and the <emma> project.
+Borrowers and Lenders: The Journal of Shakespeare and Appropriation is supported by the University of Georgia English Department, the Willson Center for Humanities and Arts, University of Georgia, the Franklin College of Arts and Sciences, the President's Venture Fund of the University of Georgia, and the Emma Project.

 Permissions and Disclaimers